Chai cafes woo coffee fans in urban India

 While these cafes, including Starbucks, do offer chai on the menu, none of them caters exclusively to tea lovers.

-Now, though, a new wave of educated entrepreneurs hopes to capitalise on this gap, keeping the essence of Indian chai but offering a modern setting.
+Now, though, a new wave of educated entrepreneurs hopes to capitalize on this gap, keeping the essence of Indian chai but offering a modern setting.

 TEA TIME?